 As an employer, your staff are your greatest asset.
-And it's your responsibility to ensure they're comfortable and safe at work.
-And that includes helping your teams to handle the work-life balance and switch off once the day’s duties are over.
+And it's your responsibility to ensure they're comfortable and safe at work with DSE assessment.
+It also includes helping your teams to handle the work-life balance and switch off once the day’s duties are over.

 After all, it's easy to blur the boundaries between home and office, which can increase stress and cause sleep deprivation.
 In turn, lack of sleep impacts critical cognitive function and impairs problem-solving skills, judgement and productivity.